vasu39419-spec/-Bitcoin-Market-Analysis-Dashboard/README.md

 📜 Note
-This is a self-directed portfolio project created to demonstrate Business Analyst skills in financial domain including problem framing, stakeholder analysis, SQL analysis, and executive Power BI reporting.
+This is a self-directed portfolio project created to demonstrate Business Analyst skills in the financial domain including problem framing, stakeholder analysis, Agile delivery, SQL analysis, and executive Power BI reporting.

-⭐ If this project demonstrates strong financial BA thinking, please consider starring this repository.